BWX (BWXT)

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Uneventfully, BWX’s ROIC has stayed the same over the last few years.
-Given the company’s underwhelming financial performance in other areas, we’d like to see its returns improve before recommending the stock.
+Unfortunately, BWX’s ROIC averaged 1.4 percentage point decreases each year over the last few years.
+Only time will tell if its new bets can bear fruit and potentially reverse the trend.

 10. Balance Sheet Assessment

 We were impressed by how significantly BWX blew past analysts’ revenue expectations this quarter.
-We were also glad its Government Operations revenue topped Wall Street’s estimates.
-On the other hand, its full-year revenue guidance slightly missed.
-Overall, we think this was still a solid quarter, but the guidance shortfall seems to be weighing on shares.
-The stock traded down 1.2% to $213.50 immediately following the results.
+We were also glad its EPS outperformed Wall Street’s estimates.
+Zooming out, we think this was a solid print.
+The stock traded up 5.2% to $208.89 immediately after reporting.

 12. Is Now The Time To Buy BWX?

-There are things to like about BWX.
-First off, its revenue growth was decent over the last five years and is expected to accelerate over the next 12 months.
-And while its projected EPS for the next year is lacking, its rising cash profitability gives it more optionality.
-On top of that, its strong operating margins show it’s a well-run business.
+In our opinion, BWX is a solid company.
+First off, its revenue growth was good over the last five years and is expected to accelerate over the next 12 months.
+And while its declining operating margin shows the business has become less efficient, its backlog growth has been marvelous.
+On top of that, its rising cash profitability gives it more optionality.

-BWX’s P/E ratio based on the next 12 months is 44.2x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in.
+BWX’s P/E ratio based on the next 12 months is 46.6x.
+This multiple tells us that a lot of good news is priced in.
 This is a good one to add to your watchlist - there are better opportunities elsewhere at the moment.